Skip to site content Skip to main menu

 Attendance at Board Meetings

-If a Member, without reasonable excuse or leave of the Chair, has been absent from meetings of the Board for a period longer than 4 consecutive months or for 3 consecutive meetings of the Board, the Chair will advise the relevant Minister.
+If a Member, without good reason, has been absent from meetings of the Board for a period longer than 3 consecutive meetings of the Board, the Chair will advise the relevant Minister.

 Quorum

-The quorum for Board meetings shall be a majority of current Members.
-No formal business shall be transacted at any meeting of the Board unless a quorum is present.
+The quorum for Board meetings is a majority of current Members.
+No formal business will be transacted at any meeting of the Board unless a quorum is present.
 A quorum must exist throughout the meeting.
 If, at any stage during the meeting, a quorum is not present the meeting shall stand adjourned until a date and time the Chair determines.

-The quorum of any Committee or Sub-Committee shall be contained within its Terms of Reference.
+The quorum of any Committee or Sub-Committee is set out in its Terms of Reference.

 Attendance of the Public and Press

-All meetings of the Board, its Committees and Sub-Committees are open to be observed by members of the public and media and will be held in a public venue or by way of video/teleconference, with the exception of meetings or parts of meetings where business is to be conducted in private.
+All meetings of the Board, its Committees and Sub-Committees are open to be observed by members of the public and media and will be held in a public venue or virtually, except for meetings or parts of meetings where business is to be conducted in private.

 Circumstances in which meetings may be held in private, and papers and reports need not be published include where: